AydinKZ/bulaqml/README.md

 - Categorical: route

 The feed does not naturally provide many useful boolean examples, so boolean testing is better done through manual REST examples.
+If you feel dedicated enough you can even try to score more dense traffic from busses and trams.
+More details on HFP API data structure in [their documentation] (https://digitransit.fi/en/developers/apis/5-realtime-api/vehicle-positions/high-frequency-positioning/#examples)

 ---